-Located in San Antonio, Texas, St. Philip’s College offers an online associate of applied science in information security and assurance that prepares students to meet the ever-changing nature of digital threats.
+Located in San Antonio, Texas, St. Philip’s College offers an online Associated of Applied Science in Information Technology Cybersecurity Specialist that prepares students to meet the ever-changing nature of digital threats.
 One notable strength of this online program is that federal agencies including the Department of Homeland Security (DHS) and the National Security Agency (NSA) have approved several of its courses.

-Fully online, St. Philip’s College’s information security and assurance program is divided into two years.
+Fully online, St. Philip’s College’s Information Technology Cybersecurity Specialist program is divided into two years.
 The first year consists of introductory courses covering operating systems, networking technologies, and cybersecurity technologies.
 The second year covers intrusion detection, forensics, and incident response.
 Students new to virtual learning will also benefit from enrollment in OLRN 0001, a free, self-paced course that introduces novices to the virtual classroom environment.

 While in-district Texas residents qualify for the lowest rates, out-of-district, out-of-state, and international students still enjoy reasonable tuition costs.
-Last, because St. Philip’s College is one of the few associate-level institutions to accept international students into online programs, it serves as a unique opportunity for non-Americans to earn credentials with DHS and NSA endorsements.
+Last, because St. Philip’s College is one of the few associate-level institutions to accept international students into online programs, it serves as a unique opportunity for non-Americans to earn credentials.

 St. Philip’s College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS).